andreealalaaaa/ATAD/README.md

     Defines the chocolate array s, the segment length d, and the target sum m.
     Calls the birthday() function with the chocolate array and prints the result.

-16. Divisible Sum Pairs problem - Easy - 0.5 points
+16. Divisible Sum Pairs problem - Easy - 0.5 points - divisibleSumPairs.rs
     https://www.hackerrank.com/challenges/divisible-sum-pairs/problem?isFullScreen=true
     divisibleSumPairs Function:
     Receives the length n of the array, the divisor k, and a reference to the array ar.